 Northwest University expects honesty from students in all areas, including their academic lives.
 Academic dishonesty is a serious violation of University standards and may result in the students' receiving an "F" in the course, being dismissed from the course, or possibly being dismissed from the University.
-Instances of academic dishonesty are coordinated through the respective graduate program office and typically reported to the Provost's Office.
+Instances of academic dishonesty are coordinated through the respective graduate program office and typically reported to the Office of the Provost.